-- 1. All work is to be conducted in a safe and environmentally sound manner. - 2.
-All work is to be conducted according to the plan that is reviewed at the Pre-work onsite meeting.
-Road construction maps must be on site at all times. - If work is being done in an area identified with a moderate to high likelihood of landslides, ensure worker's safety by always proceeding with caution.
+- 1. All work is to be conducted in a safe and environmentally sound manner. - All work is to be conducted according to the plan that is reviewed at the pre-work meeting.
+Road construction maps and any related technical documents must be on site at all times. - 3.
+If work is being done in an area identified with a moderate to high likelihood of landslides, ensure worker's safety by always proceeding with caution.
 In areas like this, it is very important to identify unforeseen conditions and report them to your Supervisor before proceeding. - 4.
-When blasting, avoid blasting methods that may damage resource features, increase terrain instability or cause excessive site degradation.
+When blasting, avoid blasting methods that may damage sensitive areas/features, increase terrain instability, or cause excessive site degradation.
 Minimize flyrock at all times. - 5.
 Always maintain natural drainage patterns.
 Build drainage structures concurrent with subgrade construction where possible.
 Avoid directing water onto unstable slopes or erodible soils. - 6.
-Where water is encountered that has not been identified in the plan (surface flows, sub surface flows and/or excessive standing ditch water), notify your Supervisor. - 7.
+Where water is encountered that has not been identified in the plan (surface flows, sub surface flows, and/or excessive standing ditch water), notify your Supervisor. - 7.
 Utilize sediment control measures as required, including silt fences, hay bales, rock armouring, swales, water bars, or siltation detention ponds as appropriate. - 8.
 When crossing large streams, ensure that debris entering the stream is removed before proceeding.
-For fish streams, do not disturb the stream channel unless otherwise identified in the plan. - Ensure that you know the stream classification of all the streams that you are crossing.
-S1-S4 streams are fish streams that are treated differently than S-5 and S-6 streams.
+For fish streams, do not disturb the stream channel unless otherwise identified in the plan.
+Refer to SOP 04 for stream crossings. - 9.
+Ensure that you know the stream classification of all the streams that you are crossing.
+S1-S4 streams are fish-bearing and/or within a community watershed and are treated differently than S5-S6 streams and NCDs.
 If you suspect that a stream has been misclassified or missed entirely, notify your Supervisor immediately. - 10.
-Always know and follow all in-stream work timing windows and approved procedures. - 11.
+Always know and follow all in-stream work timing windows (or as approved). - 11.
 Ensure that you have the required fire tools on site during fire season and that you observe restrictions relating to the fire hazard. - 12.
-Road or skid trail construction, including any blasting activity, must be carried out in a manner that prevents hangups, hanging broken tops or limbs, leaners, sidebind of pushed trees, or similar hazards which could endanger fallers or other workers.
+Where possible, anticipate and mitigate future erosion or problem areas.
+This may include temporary measures over a high-risk period.